rjynn/GreenAdvisor/README.md

         java -cp tool.jar strace.callStrace

+Alternatively for Steps 3 and 4, you can remain in GreenAdvisor directory, and execute:

+        sh run.sh

 This will execute the Green Advisor that will run your Junit tests on the Application.
 If being run for the first time it will simply tell that it has no history of your App, and hence, will not be able to give any recommendation.